Short Course : LC-MSMS 101 : Getting Started with Quantitative LC-MSMS in the Diagnostic Laboratory

 Jacqueline Hubbard, PhD, DABCC

 Jacqueline Hubbard received her BS degree in Biochemistry from the University of Vermont.
 She then earned her MS and PhD in Biochemistry and Molecular Biology from the University of California, Riverside (UCR).
 Following a one year postdoc at UCR, Dr. Hubbard completed a Fellowship in Clinical Chemistry at the University of California, San Diego Health.
 She is board certified in Clinical Chemistry by the American Board of Clinical Chemistry.
 In 2019, she took a position as an Assistant Professor in the Department of Pathology and Laboratory Medicine at the Geisel School of Medicine at Dartmouth and as the Assistant Director of Clinical Chemistry at Dartmouth-Hitchcock Medical Center.
 There, she focused on developing and validating drugs of abuse assays and SARS-CoV-2 serology testing.
-In 2022, she became the Laboratory Director at Three Rivers Diagnostics, a reference laboratory in Pittsburgh, PA.
+After serving as a Lab Director for a small reference laboratory, she joined Beth Israel Deaconess Medical Center as the Co-Director of Clinical Chemistry and Director of Toxicology in 2024.
+She is also an Assistant Professor of Pathology for Harvard Medical School.
 Her research focus still includes mass spectrometry method development and toxicology test interpretation.

 Lorin Bachmann, PhD, DABCC